 Why The Confusion Will Continue to Persist

 As long as people hold on to their hierarchical worldview, they will continue to be confused about the Scrum Master role.
-And we will probably continue to generate wildly differing metaphors to try and clear their confusion.
+And Agile experts will probably continue to generate wildly differing metaphors to try and clear their confusion.